About Making Math Real

 - Helping the Teacher BE the Teacher, not the facilitator

 Making Math Real is a simultaneous multisensory structured methodology – not a curriculum.
 The design and intent of its methodology is to empower educators to be clinically prescriptive to serve all students’ processing needs, from special needs to gifted, and spanning all math content from the earliest developments of number sense through calculus.
-Currently, the Making Math Real Institute offers a series of 10 seminars providing 520 hours of instruction.
+Currently, the Making Math Real Institute offers a series of 11 online seminars providing over 700 hours of instruction.

 Students are diverse and multi-dimensional.
-They need and deserve well-trained and experienced teachers.
+They need and deserve well-trained and experienced educators.
 Teaching is a clinical practice, not casual work.
-To help teachers become clinically prescriptive with their students, it is first essential to help educators expand their abilities beyond the extreme limitations imposed by programs that direct the teaching, and tests that direct the programs.
-To successfully reach the highly diverse students in our classrooms, private practices, and homes, teachers must be able to engage their clinical observations and assessments of students’ affective and cognitive indications that directly reveal how and why they are processing information the ways they do.
-Without this clinical ability to understand how students are functioning, teachers are consequently teaching blind and are eminently capable of allowing fashion/trend/philosophy to override common sense and appropriate clinical practice.
+To help educators become clinically prescriptive with their students, it is first essential to help educators expand their abilities beyond the extreme limitations imposed by programs that direct the teaching, and tests that direct the programs.
+To successfully reach the highly diverse students in our classrooms, private practices, and homes, educators must be able to engage their clinical observations and assessments of students’ affective and cognitive indications that directly reveal how and why they are processing information the ways they do.
+Without this clinical ability to understand how students are functioning, educators are consequently teaching blind and are eminently capable of allowing fashion/trend/philosophy to override common sense and appropriate clinical practice.

 Making Math Real has garnered a worldwide reputation as the only successful intervention for students with math learning disabilities.
 However, Making Math Real is for everybody, not just for students with math LD.
 Making Math Real is a methodology that prepares educators to prescriptively reach all students in general education, gifted education, twice exceptional, and special education.